Affordable hours of service plan makes switch to E-logs easier

 Related: Find the ELD deadlines for compliance in the Quick Guide to the FMCSA’s ELD mandate.

 The number of fleet compliance solutions out on the market can definitely make picking one a daunting task for carriers.
 How do you know which one is better?
-The choice is now easier with an affordable Hours of Service (HOS) plan announced by Geotab.
+The choice is now easier with the Regulatory Plan, an affordable Hours of Service plan announced by Geotab.

-Geotab Announces New HOS Plan for Hours of Service
+Geotab Announces New Regulatory Plan for Hours of Service

 The Geotab telematics-based compliance solution provides many management features for a reasonable fee.